Wholesale: Products & Services

 Field entry requirements are described in the LSOG.

-The Enhanced Automated Service Order Entry (EASE) User Guide specifically details the information available for ordering functions.
+The EASE-LSR User Guide specifically details the information available for ordering functions.

-Service requests should be placed using EASE-LSR Extensible Markup Language (XML), EASE Graphical User Interface (GUI), , please call Lumen LSR Order Support at 866-434-2555 opt 1 or click Customer Service to chat or email Customer Service..
+Service requests should be placed using EASE-LSR Extensible Markup Language (XML) or EASE-LSR Graphical User Interface (GUI), please call Lumen LSR Order Support at 866-434-2555 opt 1 or click Customer Service to chat or email Customer Service.

 • RPON to LSNP request PON